It’s a first. Canada has acknowledged the endangerment of a marine fish species – the Basking Shark (Cetorhinus maxiumus).

 Basking Sharks survived as a species for at least 30 million years but have been pushed to the brink extinction in B.C. by just a couple of decades of human intolerance, misunderstanding and mismanagement.

 But as a testament to how quickly human social evolution can occur, we have gone from being executioners to acknowledging the species’ endangerment in just over 40 years.
 In February 2010, the Pacific population received legal protection by being listed as “endangered” under Canada’s Species at Risk Act.
 The Recovery Strategy was finalized at the end of July, 2011.

 Only history will tell if our evolved enlightenment is enough or if it came too late for the Basking Shark and many other marine species.
 The fact that you care enough to read this blog item is every reason for hope.

 If you ever see a Basking Shark in British Columbia: call 1-877-507-4275 (1-877-507-4275).

 Above: Basking Shark sighting July 17, Caamano Sound, BC.
 Video by Archie Dundas of the GitGa’at Guardians via Fisheries and Oceans Canada.

-How BC Killed All the Sharks – Hysteria and a knifelike ram helped us slaughter the benign basking giants by Scott Wallace and Brian Gisborne
+The Tyee, December 7, 2016, How BC Killed All the Sharks – Hysteria and a knifelik ram helped us slaughter the benign basking giants by Scott Wallace and Brian Gisborne